-Dream11 CEO says 28% GST not a hurdle
+Online gaming needs balanced tax and regulation in India: Dream11 CEO

 Last November, Dream Sports, the parent firm of Dream11, said it had been valued at $8 billion.

 Jain added that while it is fairly easy to enter the gaming ecosystem, creating a game that actually works is tough.
-“But when it does you have no logistics, no delivery, no warehouse, no shipping, and nothing offline.
-So your cost centers are pretty low.
-And that's what allows you to be profitable”, he said.
+"But when it does you have no logistics, no delivery, no warehouse, no shipping, and nothing offline.
+So your cost centres are pretty low.
+And that's what allows you to be profitable", he said.

 "When we look at our data, it says that over 99 per cent of all our users have never won or lost more than Rs 10,000 net in their lifetime," he added.